philibus-dev/node-angular-docker-boilerplate/readme.md

-# Node Angular Docker - Boilerplate
+# MEAN Boilerplate with Authentication and Containers

-Boilerplate with everything connected.
+Boilerplate with everything needed for a full stack authenticated web application.
+Angular v16, Node v18 with Express, MongoDB with Mongoose, Authentication with Auth0, and "Containerized" with Docker.

 ## Installation